Past Members of the Scientific Advisory Board

 - Margaret Wright (New York University) - Optimization, Linear Algebra, Numerical and Scientific Computing, and Scientific and Engineering Applications.
 Member of BIRS SAB, 2001-2003.

-- Jianhong Wu (Centre for Disease Modeling, York University) - Applied Mathematics, Mathematical Biology.
+- Jianhong Wu (York Institute for Health Research, York University, Canada) - Applied Mathematics, Mathematical Biology.
 Member of BIRS SAB, 2005-2007.

 - Efim Zelmanov (University of California, San Diego) - Algebra, Group Theory, Non-associative Algebras.
 Member of BIRS SAB, 2003-2005.